 The universal tale has seen sell-out runs on Broadway and in Canada, a North American tour, and opened in Australia in 2019.
 There is also a feature film in the works.

 The UK cast includes Alice Fearn, renowned for her portrayal of Elphaba in Wicked who takes on the roles of Captain Beverley Bass, Anette and others.

-Jenna Boyd, Tarinn Callender, James Doherty, Mary Doherty, Mark Dugdale, Kate Graham, Alasdair Harvey, Jonathan Andre Hume, Harry Morrison, Emma Salvo, Cat Simmons, Chiara Baronti, Ricardo Castro, Stuart Hickey, Sorelle Marsh, Alexander McMorran, Micha Richardson Jennifer Tierney and Matthew Whennell-Clark complete the West End cast.
+Jenna Boyd, James Doherty, Mary Doherty, Mark Dugdale, Kate Graham, Alasdair Harvey, Jonathan Andre Hume, Gemma Knight Jones, Harry Morrison, Emma Salvo, Chiara Baronti, Ricardo Castro, Stuart Hickey, Sorelle Marsh, Alexander McMorran, Micha Richardson, Jennifer Tierney and Matthew Whennell-Clark complete the West End cast.

 Played out against a score that mixes traditional Irish folk music with stirring musical theatre ballads, orchestrations and prayer music, Come From Away hurtles through its 100 minutes with panache and emboldened warmth.
 The ensemble – for this really is an ensemble show – are on stage throughout, switching between roles as Ganderites and Comes From Aways in the blink of an eye.

 We hear from travellers whose lives are rocked by the attacks at home, foreigners misplaced in a country that doesn’t speak their language, and homemakers, governmental officials and town leaders whose lives are flipped upside down by the arrival of 7,000 strangers.